 Child Care Subsidy Maximum Rates

-The provisions outlined in Act 20 (Biennial Budget) provided sufficient funding to increase the WI Shares reimbursement rates for child care providers.
-Child care rates were adjusted to bring all maximum county/tribe reimbursement rates to within 25% of the 75th percentile based on the 2012 market rate survey.
+The provisions in Act 20 provide sufficient funding in SFY15 to bring the Wisconsin Shares maximum reimbursement rates for licensed child care programs to within 18% of the 75th percentile of the market rate survey.
+The new Wisconsin Shares maximum reimbursement rates are effective beginning on November 9, 2014.

-Below is a table that shows the division of the counties/tribes into the 4 urban rate zones:
+Below is a table that shows the division of the counties/tribes into the 4 rate zones.

 Rates by County can also be found by using the interactive map.